DavidPratten/jetisu/README.md

 __Algorithmic relations__ were proposed in 1975 by Patrick Hall, Peter Hitchcock and Stephen Todd. __Computed relations__ were described in 1981 by David Maier and David Warren.
 These proposals share a common assumption that computation is inherently directed.
 And, neither imagined that an algorithmic, or computed relation could be defined in such a way that all directions of computation might be supported automatically.

 The maturation of satisfaction solvers and of the constraint language [MiniZinc](https://www.minizinc.org) have provided the building blocks for realising ideas that were put forward nearly 50 years ago.
-The Jetisu project calls dubs these relations which are algorithmic or computed to be "intensionally defined".
+The Jetisu project calls these relations, which are algorithmic or computed, "intensionally defined relations".

 ## Built With Open Source Software
 * [sqlglot](https://github.com/tobymao/sqlglot)